IBC-Media/learn-web3-dapp/README.md

 # 🤝 Feedback and contributing

-If you encounter any errors during this process, please join our [Discord](https://figment.io/devchat) for help.

 Feel free to also open an Issue or a Pull Request on the repo itself.

 We hope you enjoy our Web 3 education dApps 🚀

--- ❤️ The Figment Learn Team
+-- ❤️ The IBC.Media Learn Team